artabramov/hidden7/README.md

 anywhere.
 If lost, the encrypted passphrase cannot be unlocked and the storage cannot be recovered.

-## Integration and migration

-Existing applications and tools can access the storage through the standard S3 API without requiring proprietary clients or data formats.
-The underlying POSIX layout also allows files and directories to be transferred directly when needed.

-Existing datasets can be imported without conversion, while stored data can be exported in the same way.
-This supports migration between Hidden and conventional filesystems, initial data seeding, and recovery outside the application.

-The S3 interface can be used with existing backup software, applications, scripts, and other S3-compatible tools, allowing the storage to be integrated into existing workflows.

 ## License

 This project is licensed under the **Apache License 2.0**